toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 * Evironment-specific validation parameters
 * Externally set parameters, such as tax rates
 * Site-specific formatting details

+### How To Program Deliberately

+* Always be aware of what you are doing.
+* Can you explain the code, in detail, to a more junior programmer?
+If not, perhaps you are relying on coincidences.
+* Don't code in the dark.
+Build an application you don't fully grasp, or use a technology you don't understand, and you'll be likely be bitten by coincidences.
+If you're not sure why it works, you won't know why it fails.
+* Proceed from a plan.
+* Rely only on reliable things.
+Don't depend on assumptions.
+If you can't tell something is reliable, assume the worst.
+* Document your assumptions.
+It can help clarify your assumptions in your own mind, as well as help communicate them to others.
+* Don't just test your code, but test your assumptions as well.
+Don't guess, actually try it.
+* Prioritize your effort.
+Spend time on the important aspects, more than likely, these are the hard parts.
+* Don't be a slave to history.
+Don't let existing code dictate future code.

+### Security Basic Principles

+* Minimize Attack Surface Area
+* Principle of Least Privilege
+* Secure Defaults
+* Encrypt Sensitive Data
+* Maintain Security Updates

 Content from The Pragmatic Programmer: Your journey to mastery, 20th Anniversary Edition, by Andrew Hunt and David Thomas.
 Visit [https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).